 So what, besides slowing down—way down—must we do?
 For a long while now, the general prescription for our times has been to create quiet times, to meditate, to pray—if you’re religious—focusing, perhaps, on some portion of scripture.
 What else?
 Throughout The Servant as Leader Greenleaf emphasizes artists and the role of art.
 “Besides being quieter and meditating,” I asked, “how much time do we spend with art?
 Listening to music, for example, not just having it in the background, but attending to it, being with it?”
 Or being with a painting, a sculpture, a tapestry, photograph?
 Or with nature, which many believe is the greatest art of all?

 What might we gain from being with art?
 Many things, of course.
-Here, I’ll focus on just one: we gain an intuitive sense for patterns, rhythmic patterns.
-These begin long before a particular piece of art begins and continue long after it ends, but a particular piece’s present moment unifies all these rhythms into an organic whole.
+Here, I’ll focus on just this: we gain an intuitive sense for patterns and the rhythm of patterns.
+A particular piece of art presents patterns as a unified, organic, rhythmic whole.
 This rhythmic wholeness is common to all art.
 Paintings display it as much as music does, and architecture has been described as “frozen music.”
-In this way artistic rhythm parallels—it develops and nourishes—the organic sense of past, present, and future Greenleaf speaks about.
-It nourishes and develops a special feeling for patterns of wholeness, which produce foresight, what Greenleaf calls the servant leader’s “central ethic.”
-This helps the servant leader “know the unknowable,” foresee what’s coming, set a direction for us, and say what we must be doing.
+In this way artistic rhythm parallels, develops, and nourishes that organic sense of the relationship between past, present, and future Greenleaf speaks about.
+It nourishes and develops a special feeling for rhythms and patterns of wholeness, which produce foresight, because past patterns you remember, and patterns you’re experiencing now, can help you feel what may be coming next.
+Greenleaf calls foresight the servant leader’s “central ethic.”
+An intuitive sense of pattern and rhythm helps the servant leader “know the unknowable,” say what we must be doing, and set a direction for us.
 It allows the servant leader to conceptualize these things—that is, what will happen if we go in this direction, act in this way—and conceptualization, says Greenleaf, is the leader’s central talent.
-A leader’s central ethic and talent—these come out of a life lived to a rhythm embodied in all great art.
-Spending time with art is one of the prime ways to encourage the highest quality intuitions.
+Spending time with art is one of the prime ways to develop a sense of rhythm—a sense of pattern and wholeness—that encourages the highest quality intuitions.

 ♦ This article is part of a series on Robert Greenleaf’s The Servant as Leader.
 Go to the series’ Lead Post.